 - Have you looked for unique images from sources other than Google (with label for use filter checked), such as Instagram, Twitter and the selection we supplied you with in this article?

 Try to make use of the tools, websites and tricks we've mentioned in this chapter to guide you through.
-If you have any questions or would like to brainstorm topic ideas with the team, feel free to reach out to us on the Creators Academy chat channel.
+If you have any questions or would like to brainstorm topic ideas with the team, feel free to reach out to us in the Facebook Support Group or the Creators Academy Slack channel.
 We're always here to help!